skip to content

 Search Advocate Research

 The WSU Search Advocate Program and materials are adapted from the Oregon State University Search Advocate Program and Training.
-The research below helped inform WSU’s decision to form the Search Advocate Program.
+The research below helped inform WSU’s decision to adapt that program to WSU's needs.
 The research includes studies on the importance of these programs, as well as best practices for implementation and longevity.

 Search Advocate References